bugsbugsbux/notes-on-nix/notes-on-nix.md

 or, in older code, `self`) and the old state as second argument (usually called `prev`, or, in older code, `super`).
-Sometimes overlay-like functions take the old state as only argument; this is not called "overlay" but conceptionally is the same.
+Sometimes overlay-like functions take the old state as only argument; this is not called "overlay" but, conceptionally, does the same.

 In nix overlays are mainly used to modify the nixpkgs package collection.
 When doing so, everything which is not a derivation, for